EreshTayanna/FIFA_2019/README.md

          6. Take the average of each attribute and iterate strikers attribute against it and take the top 5 attributes

         Finally unpersist the data to cleanup memory(Not required in production and this will be taken care by GC in LRU fashion)
-Step-3 : Writing a data to postgres database using write spark API's with respected modes and couldn't acheive writing data into postgres on docker due to short of time
+Step-3 : Writing a data to postgres database using write spark API's with respected modes on docker